jonbmartin/open-source-pulse-design/README.md

 ## Guide for the use of this notebook

-The /exercise/ folder in the repository contains four exercise .ipynb files, covering SLR, multiband, adiabatic, and pTx pulse design.
-These notebooks are primarily skeleton code, which the participant should finish.
-Solutions are found in the /solutions/ folder.
+The exercise folder in the repository contains four exercise .ipynb files, covering SLR, multiband, adiabatic, and pTx pulse design.
+These notebooks are primarily skeleton code, which the participant should fill in to complete the pulse design.
+Solutions are found in the solutions folder.

 The video lecture that introduces these exercises will be posted on the ISMRM website and linked to in this repository at a future date.
 It is recommended that you work through the exercises in parallel with the video lecture.

 The pulse designers used in this tutorial are a part of the SigPy python package.
 SigPy documentation is [here](https://sigpy.readthedocs.io/en/latest), the source code is [here](https://github.com/mikgroup/sigpy), and tutorials on the use of SigPy for image recon are [here](https://github.com/mikgroup/sigpy-mri-tutorial).

 For additional background reading, we recommend the Handbook of MRI Pulse Sequences by Berstein, King, and Zhou (2004).
 It provides excellent coverage of SLR and adiabatic pulse design.

+## References

+[1] J. Martin, F. Ong, J. Ma, J. Tamir, M. Lustig, and W. Grissom, “SigPy.RF: Comprehensive Open-Source RF Pulse Design Tools for Reproducible Research”, in Proceedings of the ISMRM Annual Meeting and Exhibition, 2020, p.
+1045.